austriacodes/blockchain-austria/README.md

 _Wien_

 We meetup every first Wednesday in a coffee house to contribute to open source, work on personal projects, and teach and learn from one another.
 Join us.

 Upcoming

-- Wednesday, November 6th, 2019, 7-9pm @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
-- Wednesday, December 4th, 2019, 7-9pm @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
+- **Wednesday, December 4th, 2019, 7-9pm** @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)

 Note: We meetup in a public coffee house.
 If you attend you MUST buy a drink for yourself (e.g. a coffee, mineral water, cola,